big-data-for-humans/AzureAutomationTools/docs/PackageManagement/Set-AatPackageOption.md

 ```

 ### -JsonAssetDepth
 The maximum depth to resolve objects when converting them to json.
-Default 4
+The package will use 4 unless it is exlicitly set.

 ```yaml
 Type: Int32